top of page

 Sonja Lyubomirsky (http://sonjalyubomirsky.com/), happiness researcher and author of many studies and books, is one of many interested in exactly this.

 Her research has shown that just 10% of our happiness comes from our external circumstances.
+50% comes from our natural predisposition (you can think of it as your Tigger versus Eeyore tendency).

+This leaves a whopping 40% that comes from HOW we respond to our lives.
 This is about how we interpret the things that happen to us and the happiness habits that we cultivate to help ourselves.
+Believe it or not, this is good news!
+It means rather than trying to control what is beyond your control, you can work on leveraging what IS in your control.

 The Happiness Choice